 Small business data backup is an absolute must.
 And yet, according to Symantec SMB, 50% of SMBs report they have no data backup and no disaster recovery plan in place.
 41% of those surveyed confessed that they had not spent any time thinking about or putting in place any disaster planning or business continuity plan.
-If you do not have a disaster plan in place, now is the time to reconsider.
+If you do not have a disaster recovery plan in place, now is the time to reconsider what you stand to lose.

 Determining Small Business Disaster Planning Needs